Keyboard shortcuts

 function Construct(armature: Armature): Bone[] {

-// initialize cached_bones
+// initialize constructed_bones

-if (armature.cached_bones == undefined) {
+if (armature.constructed_bones == undefined) {

-armature.cached_bones = clone(armature.bones);
+armature.constructed_bones = clone(armature.bones);

 }